 Ms. Blakely has a bachelor’s degree in occupational education from Eastern Illinois University-Carbondale, IL, and a master of science in public administration from Russell Sage College, Albany, NY.
 She is a native of New York and has 2 children.

-Since July 2013, Dr. El-Lissy has served as the Deputy Administrator for APHIS Plant Protection and Quarantine (PPQ).
-In this position, he leads and directs a nationally dispersed staff that safeguards U.S. animal and plant resources from destructive pests and diseases and facilitates the global trade of U.S. agricultural products.
+Dr. Mark Davidson was appointed Deputy Administrator for Plant Protection and Quarantine (PPQ) in May 2022 after acting in the position since January 2022.
+In this position, he leads and directs a nationally dispersed staff that safeguards U.S. agriculture and natural resources against the entry, establishment, and spread of economically and environmentally significant pests and diseases and facilitates the safe global trade of agricultural products.

 Dr. Rosemary Sifford began her career with USDA as a Saul T. Wilson Scholar in 1997.
 Since that time, she has served APHIS in a variety of positions, crossing policy and operations in Veterinary Services, Plant Protection and Quarantine and Animal Care.
 She has served in the field and in a variety of management positions, most recently as the Associate Deputy Administrator for Animal Care.